VJ-Duardo/VJBotardo/commands.md

 ### Games

 * __!guess__ \<mode\> [\<rounds\>]
 Starts a game of "*Guess the emote!*".
 The mode determines the emotes in the play set.
-Possible modes are *channel*, *global* and *all*.
+Possible modes are *channel*, *global*, *all* and *origin*.
 The default and minimum amount of rounds is one, the maximum being 20.
+Mode *origin* presents emote descriptions from Supibots *$origin* command.

 * __!guess stop__
 Ends a "*Guess the emote!*" game after the current round has finished.